DIY Dog Toys: Fun, Affordable, and Tail-Wagging Good!

 Here is how to make it:

-- If you want, you can braid multiple braids into a thicker rope for extra durability.
+4. If you wish, you can add multiple braids to make a thicker rope for extra durability.

-Why Dogs Love It: Fleece is soft on their mouths, hard enough to tug and chew, and is great for interactive play and bonding time.
+Why Dogs Enjoy It: Fleece fabric is so smooth against their mouths, yet firm enough to tug and chew, and great for play time – excellent for engaging interaction time and bonding.

 5. The Cardboard Puzzle Toy